-Whether the change you are implementing is adding new technology to your tech stack, altering your workflow, reorganization of teams, etc., you can and should conduct a trial run.
-The trial run should consist of your change management team, and a few more selected members of every team affected.
+Whether the change you are implementing is adding new technology to your tech stack, altering your workflow, reorganizing teams, etc., you can and should conduct a trial run.
+The trial run should consist of your change management team and a few more selected members of every team affected.
 Depending on the change, the trial should run for roughly two weeks.
 At the end of the trial run, hold one (or several) meetings to review every component of the change.
 What went well?
 What needs improvement?
-What are participants observations, concerns, and praises?
+What are participants’ observations, concerns, and praises?
 Listen to the participants and make adjustments.

 5. Communicate the Purpose of Change and Train

 Once everyone is in the loop, it’s time to train, train, train.
+One reason employees may resist change is because they worry a new system will challenge their competence, but thorough training can help alleviate this fear.
 Hold as many training sessions as necessary before the launch to ensure everyone affected by this change is on board and prepared with the skills and resources they need to tackle the challenge.

-Now for the real fun!
+Now for one of the most satisfying parts of the change management process!
 Launching a major change in the workplace can be daunting, so take a little bit of the edge off with a launch party.
-Plan a date for the launch, build excitement up to that date, and then celebrate.
+Plan a date for the launch, build excitement leading up to that date, and then celebrate.
 Whether it’s a pizza party, a lunch out, a happy hour, a cheese and wine day, or a game to drive buy-in and adoption, make the change something employees look forward to, and dedicate a time to get the ball rolling.